rlugojr/linkurious-enterprise-manual/configure.md

 Data sources are servers accessible through the network (local, intranet or internet) with URLs to connect to.
 We assume that each data source serves a single graph database, however it may serve a different database the next time Linkurious will connect to it.
 For instance, you may load a database on your Neo4j server, then restart the server with another database.
 Linkurious will use the store ID to identify the database, so that you can switch between databases easily.

 Linkurious can connect to many data sources at the same time.
-End users will select which database to work on.
+End users will select which database to work on, and switch between them.

 Data sources are configured within the **dataSources** key, which is a list of potential data sources.
 Each data source contains the following settings:

 * **name** (optional) - A human-readable name.
 * **graphdb** - The graph database server to connect to.
-    * **vendor** - `"neo4j"`
+    * **vendor** - `"neo4j"`.
+Only Neo4j servers are supported.
     * **url** - `"http://localhost:7474/"`.
 Linkurious will call the Neo4j REST API on this address.
     * **writeURL** (optional) - If provided, Linkurious will send WRITE queries to the graph database through this address.
     * **user** (optional) - The username if authentication is enabled on the graph database server.
     * **password** (optional) - The password if authentication is enabled on the graph database server.
 * **index** - The search engine.
     * **vendor** - `"elasticSearch"`.
+Only ElasticSearch servers are supported.
     * **host** - `"localhost"`.
     * **port** - `9200`.
     * **forceReindex** - `false`.
 If `true`, Linkurious will akways re-index the graph database on startup.